AvolitesLtd/TitanManual/docs/running-the-show/midi-dmx-or-audio-triggering.md

 Mobile may require an update of the USB Expert software to enable this function, this can be downloaded from the Avolites website.

-Audio input is connected to the dedicated audio in jack (not the line in jack on the motherboard) -- see information box above for consoles which provide this.

-The Arena console has a switch trigger input on a jack socket.
+GPIO uses a contact closure for trigger which is connected using a dedicated jack socket, currently only on the Arena console.

+Most console hardware has a standard 5-pin MIDI connector, also USB-MIDI devices supporting the DirectX MIDI driver may be used on all consoles except T1.
+For the T2 this allows you to connect a MIDI fader controller to give you real playback faders.

+sACN is connected using the normal Ethernet connection on the console.

-You can link a networked PioneerDJ system to Titan to automate BPM masters; this is described in the next section.
+- You can link a networked PioneerDJ system to Titan to automate BPM masters; this is described in the next section.
 This replaces the old “Pro DJ Tap” function.

 Setting up External Triggering
 ----------------------------